mattolson/blinken/README.md

 * Build/install node modules: `cd driver && npm install`
 * Start server: `sudo node index.js`
 * Open Chrome and visit [http://ip_of_rpi:8888/](http://ip_of_rpi:8888/)

+### Thanks

+Big thanks go to [Alexander Weber](https://github.com/tinkerlog) for writing [node-pixel](https://github.com/tinkerlog/node-pixel), upon which some of this project is based, and [Russell Hay](https://github.com/RussTheAerialist) for writing [node-spi](https://github.com/RussTheAerialist/node-spi), a NodeJS interface to the SPI bus.